 As for me, I wear a 22″ yaki straight lace front wig with a silk top in color #4.
 I love the texture, it looks much more natural.
 I wear wigs because I like to be as low maintenance as possible.

 I also like having long hair, which I could never really have in this lifetime.
 It suits my face more than short hair.
 So, if you are interested in lace front wigs and other hair tricks, then check out the hair stuff here.

 We talked about diets, but there is also shape-wear if you just want to have a smoother line underneath the tight clothing that we all love to wear.
 But, my favorite body trick is this one: Going two cups up– without surgery.

 Girls always hesitate to try this, because, well, what will a guy think when he finds out?
 Who cares!
 He shouldn’t be with you for your boob size, anyway.
 I know I’ve always wanted bigger boobs to get the S-line that I want.

 So, check out these ultra cheap, durable, comfortable, and natural looking bras that do more than “push-up.”
 I found them at Target years ago for $16.00, so be sure to check out your local Target before you buy them online.
 Trying them on in the store first is also a good idea, because they WILL make your boobs BIGGER.

-(For more on beauty in Korea, be sure to check out Shocking Life – Beauty, a gritty, stunning, and shocking documentary series on DramaFever.)
+For more on beauty in Korea, be sure to check out Shocking Life – Beauty, a gritty, stunning, and shocking documentary series on DramaFever.com.

-If you really want to feel beautiful in Korea, don’t pay attention to what Koreans think.
+Finally, if you really want to feel beautiful in Korea, then don’t pay attention to what Koreans think.
 You are not Korean.
 Don’t hold yourself to their standards.
 Stick to your own, and stay true to who you are.

 Because, beauty is relative, beauty is subjective, and beauty is in the eye of the beholder, which means someone, somewhere– even in Korea, thinks you’re beautiful just the way you are.